 - There should be a schedule/procedure for cleaning, disinfecting and sterilizing equipment and patient care items.
 Quality control/audit of sterilization should be performed and documented at scheduled times.
 Staff should be trained in universal precautions, practices of infection control, and disposal of hazardous waste.
 The practice should ensure that they are complying with state and federal regulations/guidelines regarding infection prevention/control.
-In addition all surgical procedures should meet current OSHA requirements for appropriate level of sterilizations.
+In addition, all surgical procedures should meet current OSHA requirements for the appropriate level of sterilizations.

 - Post-op care including: